JoseH-Git/Machine-Learning-Final-Project/README.md

 array of variables.

 ### Data Cleaning
-The data was then cleaned through python to be able to merge all the databases together and have uniformity, as well as normalization between all variables.
+The data was then cleaned through Python to be able to merge all the databases together and have uniformity, as well as normalization between all variables.

 ### Exploration
 We used Tableu to explore the data, this helps us visualize the possible factors that could impact job retention rates.